victorhaynes/new-destiny/README.md

 ND_REDIS_PORT=123
 ND_DEBUG=1
 ```
-In the rare case where Riot has given you heightened allowances you can configure your custom Application Rate limits and window durations **using time in seconds--NOT minutes**.
+In the rare case where Riot has given you heightened allowances you can configure your custom `Application Rate Limits` and window durations **using time in seconds--NOT minutes**.
 You are not allowed to use custom limits if you are not in production mode:
 ```bash
 # Instead of the Application Rate Limit being the default 500/10s and 30,000/10m
 # This is specifying 900/s and 60,000/3m